nomeata/haskell-via-sokoban/02-ho-datatypes.md

 So when we pattern match against a constructor with parameters, we simply give names to the parameters.
 We have to put parentheses around this, to distinguish it from multiple function parameters -- this applies consistently in pattern just as well as in expressions.

 (The `fromIntegral` is needed to convert the `Integer` to a `Double`.
 Why did we not put `Double` in the type of `Coord` in the first place?
-Because `Integer` is more honest: If we just use the keyboard, there will never be non-integral coordiantes there.)
+Because `Integer` is more honest: If we just use the keyboard, there will never be non-integral coordinates there.)

-The next function that we will want to write is one that calculates a new coordiante, based on the current coordiante and a direction.
+The next function that we will want to write is one that calculates a new coordinate, based on the current coordinate and a direction.

 ```haskell
 adjacentCoord :: Direction -> Coord -> Coord